 There’s plenty to choose from.
 You’ve got seminars, conventions, and straight up networking events.
 You meet a lot of people, learn something useful and collect business cards

 Have you ever considered organizing an event?

 Yes, it’s a lot of work to organize a good event.
-That’s why more people don’t do it.
-It’s also a mind-blowing marketing opportunity.
+That’s why more people don’t do it, but many who do use eventbrite.
+It helps create a mind-blowing marketing experience for everyone.